Home/spices/Whole Nutmeg Seeds

 Myths vs Realities

-MythNutmeg is a hallucinogen.+
+MythNutmeg is a hallucinogenic spice.+

-MythNutmeg is only used for sweet dishes.+
+MythNutmeg is only used in sweet dishes.+

-MythAll nutmeg is the same.+
+MythAll nutmeg is the same quality.+

 Healthy Recipes